Rise in 'preventable' hospital readmissions

 'Unnecessary trips'

-Prof John Appleby , director of research at the Nuffield Trust, said: "Unnecessary trips and overnight stays in hospital put a strain on elderly patients and their families.
+Prof John Appleby, director of research at the Nuffield Trust, said: "Unnecessary trips and overnight stays in hospital put a strain on elderly patients and their families.

 "That is why it's concerning that our research shows the number of people being readmitted to hospital within 30 days with potentially preventable conditions is greater than it was seven years ago."